VEuPathDB/StaticContent/content/common/workshops/VEuPath-Sept2022.md

       <li>Apollo: learn how to manually annotate a gene, which involves both structural changes (intron/exon boundaries) and metadata (gene name and symbol)</li>
       <li>Galaxy: perform your own bioinformatic analysis using our servers, <i>e.g.</i> RNAseq transcript differential expression or SNP calling  </li>
     </ul>

-    <p>This workshop is scheduled as a symposium pre-event, and even if you are not attending AGS, you are more than welcome to attend the workshop. </p>
     <p><h2>COVID-19 safety</h2></p>
     <p>We encourage all workshop attendees to wear face coverings while indoors, regardless of vaccination status.
 Please see the <a href="https://cvent.me/qvLA93">AGS website</a> for more information.</p>